+Andrea van Elsas.
 Aduro Biotech Holdings Europe B.V., or Aduro Holdings, entered into an employment agreement with Andrea van Elsas in October 2015 and an addendum to the employment agreement in connection with his promotion to Chief Scientific Officer in October 2017.
 The term of Dr. van Elsas' employment is indefinite and may be terminated by Aduro Holdings on three month's prior written notice or by Dr. van Elsas on one month's prior written notice.
 Dr. van Elsas is prohibited from directly or indirectly competing with us during the term of the agreement and for 12 months after the termination of the agreement under certain circumstances.
-Dr. van Elsas' annual base salary for 2019 is 372,750 Euro, and his current annual target bonus is 40% of his annual base salary.
+Dr. van Elsas' annual base salary was 372,750 Euro for 2019 and is 385,796 Euro for 2020.
+Dr. van Elsas received \$126,735 in non-equity plan compensation and a discretionary bonus of \$67,265 for 2019 and his annual target bonus for 2020 is 40% of his annual base salary.
 Dr. van Elsas also entered into our standard proprietary information and inventions agreement.
+In January 2020, we entered into an agreement with Dr. van Elsas providing for the Extended Option Exercise Period and amended the terms of the restricted stock units granted to him in June 2019, as described below under "-Equity Compensation".

+Blaine Templeman.
 We entered into an offer letter agreement with Blaine Templeman, our Chief Administrative Officer and Chief Legal Officer, in September 2015.
 Mr. Templeman is employed "at will," which means that he has no definitive term of employment.
-Mr. Templeman's annual base salary for 2019 is \$509,040 and his current annual target bonus is 40% of his annual base salary.
+Mr. Templeman's annual base salary was \$509,040 for 2019 and is \$526,856.40 for 2020.
+Mr. Templeman received \$173,074 in non-equity plan compensation and a discretionary bonus of \$73,064 for 2019 and his annual target bonus for 2020 is 40% of his annual base salary.
 The offer letter agreement was subject to execution of our standard proprietary information and inventions agreement.